 The service must undertake activities to support the development of effective service responses by Queensland based prevention and support services.
-These activities fall broadly within the following areas - b) Planning, organising, coordinating and evaluating the Annual Indigenous Family Violence Prevention Forum.
+These activities fall broadly within the following areas:

-A. Professional development for identified Aboriginal and Torres Strait Islander services The service must lead training and professional development activities to support quality responses to clients of Aboriginal and Torres Strait Islander specific services, including:
+A. Professional development for identified Aboriginal and Torres Strait Islander services

+The service must lead training and professional development activities to support quality responses to clients of Aboriginal and Torres Strait Islander specific services, including: